eescala2/Sunlight_Radiation_and_Solar_Panels/README.md

 # Overview

-Our team is interested in discovering our target market for residential solar panels in specific reginal Michigan cities.
-With solar panels being the cheapest form of clean and renewalable engery, we are looking to focus on areas with ideal solar radiation and a minimum base income to ensure that solar panels are cost effective for the customer.
+Our team is interested in discovering our target market for residential solar panels in specific regional Michigan cities.
+With solar panels being the cheapest form of clean and renewable energy, we are looking to focus on areas with ideal solar radiation and a minimum base income to ensure that solar panels are cost effective for the customer.

 The federal government currently offers a solar tax credit for homeowners who purchase solar panels for their primary, and occasionally secondary, homes.
 This tax credit allows you to claim a credit of 26% of the cost of your solar panels on your annual taxes.
 In 2023, the credit amount will be reduced to 22%, and the tax credit will disappear in 2024 unless extended.